 Wilmington Juvenile Defense Lawyers

-Defense for Juvenile Crimes in North Carolina
+Aggressive Defense Against Juvenile Crimes in North Carolina

 If you or your child are facing criminal charges as a juvenile, do not hesitate to get started on your defense.
-A criminal conviction can be significantly detrimental to minors, as it could have an affect on your future ability to find employment, a place to live, and retain good academic standing.
+A criminal conviction can be significantly detrimental to minors, as it could have an effect on your future ability to find employment, a place to live, and retain good academic standing.

 Our Wilmington juvenile defense lawyers at Whitley Coleman understand the importance and necessity of getting you out of your legal mess.
 With former prosecution experience and years of practicing law, we will help you strategize an effective defense against your accusations.
 We will gather the appropriate evidence in your favor and anticipate what the prosecution might claim against you.
 Whether you are facing underage DUI charges or drug possession charges as a minor, we can help you.